JayyDoesDev/JayyDoesDev/README.md

-### Hi there 👋
+### Hi there I'm J_DDev 👋
-I code stuff.......and uh yea that's nice i guess.
-I also make Discord bots and uh yea that's cool.
+I am Backend Developer studying Computer Science and Engineering.
+On my free time I make bots on different platforms (Mainly Discord).
+I am also a Verified Bot Developer and I also like to work with friends on projects.

 ## Projects